 On a plate, combine the granulated sugar and the salt.
 If your salt is coarse, smish it a bit with your fingers as you add it.
 Once the dough roll is cool enough to be lifted out of its paper without falling apart (in which case you’d have to eat all of it or watch the vultures do so), set the log into the salty sugar and use a combination of rolling, spooning, sprinkling and your best MacGyver skills to get an even(ish) coating all over.
 Chill the dough for several hours or overnight, well-hidden.

 When you are ready to bake, ignore the crouching dragons muttering “you’re going to BAKE that? what a waste,” and line a baking sheet with parchment and heat the oven to 325.
-Slice the dough into not-quite half inch slices and bake for 12-15 minutes, until the tops are just set and dry.
+Using a thin, sharp knife, slice the dough into not-quite half inch slices and bake for 12-15 minutes, until the tops are just set and dry.
 Overbaking is a no-no; they easily veer towards tasting burnt and will lose that melty shortbread texture.
 Cool them on the sheet for a few minutes and carefully remove to a rack.
 They are delicate, but tasty even when broken.

 Get back on the rebounder.